JustinInCoding/BullseyeSwiftUI/README.md

 - Use Stack, Text, Slider and Button to make the UI
 - Use modifiers to style the text
 - Use @State(and $ binding) to track the alert view(display some info)'s presenting state
+- Use @State variable to binding the slider to make sure the value fo the slider will be sync when user is playing with it